-CCTR 697 Directed Research.
-Students in the PhD program may register for 1-4 credits per semester with a required minimum of 2 credits and a maximum of 6 credits.
-The focus of this course will be to provide the student with real world research experience under the direction of a VCU faculty member and to facilitate their independent design and plan for the conduct of an interdisciplinary research project.
+LFSC 697 Directed Research.
+Students may register for 1-5 credits per semester with a required minimum of 2 credits and a maximum of 6 credits.
+Focuses on providing the student with real world research experience under the direction of a VIPBG-VCU faculty member and facilitating independent design and conducting an interdisciplinary research project.

 OVPR 601-602 Scientific Integrity.
 A survey of contemporary issues relating to responsible conduct in research.
 Topics include academic integrity, mentoring, authorship and peer review, use of humans and animals in biomedical research, ownership of data, intellectual property, conflict of interest, scientific record keeping, collaborative research, research misconduct and genetic technology.

 PSYC 700 Grant Writing.
 Students are expected to enter course with a pre-approved topic identified and substantial background reading completed.
 Focuses on preparing an NIH grant application, using F31-F32 mechanism (predoctoral or postdoctoral National Research Service Award) as a model.
 Course covers elements of a grant application, details of the grant review process, and key features of successful applications.
 Students prepare a research plan for their own application based upon their current work.

 GRAD 614 Introduction to Grant Writing.
 Introduction to grant-writing process.
 Topics include basic components of a grant application, writing the proposal, identifying funding sources, understanding proposal guidelines and the grant proposal review process.